Resources

 Venus Science networks

-VExAG is NASA’s community-based forum designed to provide useful resources to the community and input for planning and prioritizing the exploration of Venus over the next several decades.
+VExAG is NASA’s community-based forum designed to provide scientific input and technology development plans for planning and prioritizing the exploration of Venus over the next several decades.
 Open to all interested scientists, VExAG regularly evaluates Venus exploration goals, scientific objectives, investigations, and critical measurement requirements.
 I am currently serving a 3-year term on its Steering Committee and am leading a working group on Venus resources and data transparency.

 The primary goal of this group is to support early career Venus researchers with networking opportunities, professional development through colloquiums and gatherings, and to foster community feeling.
 There is a OVEN mailing list and a slack channel that are very useful to join!